olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     $ cp ~/hands-on-with-frontier/challenges/Python_QML_Basics/submit_qml.sbatch ./submit_qml.sbatch
     ```

-1. Use your favorite editor to change `-n` in `submit_qml.sbatch` to distribute the network over a specific amount of tasks (pick an integer in the range from 1 to 8):
+1. Use your favorite editor to change `-n` in `submit_qml.sbatch` to distribute the network over a specific number of tasks (pick an integer in the range from 1 to 8):

     ```bash
     $ vi submit_qml.sbatch